MihneaSeuleanu23/RGB-LED/README.md

 at a PWM pin from Arduino and a 12V RGB Led Strip which is powered from a 12V supply (same GND!!).

 I send a PWM signal to each channel to make a colour game.

+The app automatically searches for a free COM port at startup and then connects to it, so you don't need to hardcode anything.